Limerick lace: Features

 Sometimes applique was used, including net appliqued onto net, which made a gossamer fabric.
 The types of lace made in the first factory at this time were fichus, blond lace trimming and grey lace (spotted), traced by tambour workers and filled by runners.
 Later in the 1840s the types of lace in production were floss work, satin stitch, Valencienne, two-stitch and moss work, however the introduction of machine-made lace was impacting the quality of the running work.

 Modern revival

 Limerick lace is still produced on a very small commercial basis by individual lace makers such as Eileen Browne.
 A number of classes are held both within Limerick and throughout the country in an attempt to revive the practice.

 In 2014, Limerick City Council published a comprehensive history on Limerick lace called Amazing Lace, written by Dr Matthew Potter, Curator of Limerick Museum.

+In 2019, Limerick lace was added to the Irish National Inventory of Intangible Cultural Heritage.

+In 2019, Veronica Rowe, the granddaughter of Florence Vere O'Brien, handed over her lace collection on longterm loan to the Limerick Museum.

+In 2023, Grania McElligott donated the Maude Kearney lace collection to the Limerick Museum, adding to the existing Limerick lace collection.

 Since 2017, a series of exhibitions and conferences, both virtual and actual dedicated to Limerick lace have been held by Limerick Museum.
+In the same year, a group of lacemakers and lace enthusiasts came together under the name "Friends of Lace Limerick" to work with Limerick Museum on the preservation and cataloguing of lace artefacts in the museum collection and on the revival of Limerick lace traditions.
+Friends of Lace Limerick organised the Amazing Lace Symposium in collaboration with Limerick Museum in 2018, 2019 and again in 2024.

+For August 2025, Limerick Museum is planning a lace exhibition that will include the highlights of all its collections.